GSA/fedramp-gov/_policy/2023-06-30-FedRAMP-SAR-Template.md

   - FedRAMP Security Package

 ---
 The FedRAMP SAR Template provides a framework for 3PAOs to evaluate a cloud system’s implementation of and compliance with system-specific, baseline security controls required by FedRAMP.
+This SAR template is used to document assessment results associated with Initial Assessments, Annual Assessments, and Significant Change Requests.